shamil/graphout/README.md

 **`splay`**

 Delay each query by consistent random of seconds.
 If enabled, delay between 1 second and the query interval.
+Default is `false`

 **`include`**